olisheldon/olisheldon.github.io/_projects/advent_of_code24/day_1.md

 ## Algorithmic Analysis

 ### Part 1
-- Time Complexity: O(n log n) due to heap operations
+- Time Complexity: O(n log n) due to heap operations for sorting
 - Space Complexity: O(n) for storing values in heaps

 ### Part 2
-- Time Complexity: O(n) for both building the count dictionary and processing left values
+- Time Complexity: O(n) for building the count dictionary and processing left values
-- Space Complexity: O(n) for storing the dictionary and list
+- Space Complexity: O(n) for storing unique values and their counts

 ## Improvements

-Several potential improvements could be made:
+Possible improvements to the solution could include:

+1. Input validation: The current solution assumes well-formed input with equal-length lists
-1. Memory optimization: The current solution stores all values in memory.
-For very large inputs, we could process values in chunks.
+2. Memory optimization: For very large inputs, we could process values in chunks

-2. Early termination: If we know certain conditions about the input data, we might be able to stop processing early.
+3. Early termination: If we know certain properties about the data (e.g., all numbers are unique), we could optimize certain operations

-3. Parallelization: For very large datasets, the counting in part 2 could potentially be parallelized.

-4. Input validation: The current solution assumes well-formed input.
-Adding validation could make it more robust.

 ## Software Engineering

-The solution follows good software engineering practices:
+The solution demonstrates good practices:

 1. Clean separation between parts 1 and 2
-2. Use of appropriate data structures (heapq for ordered processing, defaultdict for counting)
+2. Appropriate data structures for each task:
+   - Heaps for ordered processing in part 1
+   - defaultdict for efficient counting in part 2
-3. Clear variable names and logical structure
+3. Clear variable names that reflect the problem domain (left/right for the two lists)
-4. Assertion to verify assumptions about the data
+4. Assertion to verify assumptions about the input data
 5. Modular file handling separate from core logic